zicna/intro-to-redux-library-codealong/README.md

 So from now on, we will import our **createStore()** method from the official Redux library.
-Normally, to install Redux into a React application, you need to install two packages, `redux` and `react-redux` by running `npm install redux && npm install react-redux`.
-These are already included in this lesson's
-`package.json` file, so all you need to do is run `npm install && npm start` to get started.
+Normally, to install Redux into a React application, you need to install two packages, `redux` and `react-redux`, by running `npm install redux && npm install react-redux`.
+These are already included in this lesson's `package.json` file, so all you need to do is run `npm install && npm start` to get started.

 In this code along, we'll be building a simple shopping list application that will allow a user to view an existing shopping list.